linnearice/Class/README.md

 ## Summary
 The most noticeable changes by excluding the THS 9th graders from the analysis are as follows:
-* 1 - At the district level there was a decrease in the overall passing percent from 65.2% to 64.9%
-* 2 - Also at the district level the math scores decreased slightly from 79.0 to 78.9
+* 1 - At the district level the math scores decreased slightly from 79.0 to 78.9
-* 3 - Also at the district level the percent passing math slightly decreased from 75.0% to 74.8%
-* 4 - At the school level for THS there was a decrease in the THS % passing reading from 97.3% to 97%
+* 3 - At the school level for THS there was a decrease in the THS % passing reading from 97.3% to 97%
-* 5 - Also at the school level, the % overall passing decreased close to the same amount from 90.9% to 90.6%
+* 3 - Also at the school level, the % overall passing decreased close to the same amount from 90.9% to 90.6%
+* 4 - Although there were some slight changes in THS performance per school, as noted above, it wasn't enough to change it's ranking as #2 performing school in the District.